ChristopherRosin/MAKESPEARE/code/README.md

 ```
 for each xx=00 to 99.

+The code is single-threaded, and you can run multiple seeds in parallel (e.g. one per available core or hyperthread) by running multiple instances of MAKESPEARE.

 For the x86-64 benchmarks, the TSV input format has one example per line, with tab-separated fields.
 See the header of the ../benchmarks/ TSV files for a listing of the fields.
 The first field is 0 for training set, 1 for test set.
 The input memory array is a white-space separated list of integers contained in a single field, as is the output memory array.

 The input file format for makespeare-tis100 is a sequence of 540 whitespace-separated integers in {0,1,2,3}.